Magadha Dynasty: 5 Powerful Dynasties, Rises, and Rulers

 • He initiated the construction of a new capital city, Pataliputra, and strengthened the defenses of Rajgir, the existing capital, to safeguard Magadha against external threats.

-• Ajatashatru engaged in a prolonged war with the Vajji confederacy, a powerful republican state.
+• Ajatashatru engaged in a prolonged war with the Vajji Confederacy, a powerful republican state.
 The conflict culminated in the defeat of the Vajjis and the annexation of their territory by Magadha.

 • Despite his reputation as a ruthless ruler, Ajatashatru maintained a close relationship with Gautama Buddha and continued to patronize Buddhism, contributing to its spread in the region